florent37/Carpaccio/README.md

 carpaccio.mapObject("user1",new User("florent"));
 ```

-You can also specify the called method (must return a String)
+You can also specify a method (must return a String)

 ```xml
 <TextView